gehtosjahy-del/-FastAActionBot/README.md

 | TELEGRAM_BOT_TOKEN | Bot token from @BotFather |
 | WEBHOOK_SECRET | Secret key for webhook |
 | RAILWAY_URL | Your Railway app URL |

+## Deployment on Railway

+1. Create bot via @BotFather
+2. Push this code to GitHub
+3. Deploy on Railway from GitHub
+4. Add environment variables
+5. Test with /start command

 ## Local Development